-“What the heck,” you say before giving it another fretful try.
+“What the heck,” you’d say before giving it another fretful try.

-It surely is an annoying experience but, sometimes, it could cause real problems as well.
-Imagine you got to the checkout area of an online shop and after filling in your billing details to order the products in your cart, you suddenly changed your mind.
+It surely is an annoying experience but, sometimes, it can even cause a serious problem.
+Imagine you got to the checkout area of an online shop and after filling in your billing details to order the product in your cart, you suddenly changed your mind.
 Now there are two buttons horizontally placed next to each other: “Place my order” and “Go back”.

-You wanted to click the go back button, but as soon as you tried to click it, the frame’s position shifted downward a little bit, making you click the “Place my order” button instead!
+You wanted to click the go back button, but as soon as you did, the frame’s position shifted downward a little bit, making you click the “Place my order” button instead!